Tucker Lepley

-Tucker Lee Erman Lepley (born January 17, 2002) is an American professional soccer player who plays for Major League Soccer club LA Galaxy.
+Tucker Lee Erman Lepley (born January 17, 2002) is an American professional soccer player who plays for Oakland Roots SC of the USL Championship on loan from Major League Soccer club LA Galaxy.

 Career

 Lepley played with USL Championship side Swope Park Rangers during their 2019 season from Sporting Kansas City's academy.
 He made his first professional appearance on July 20, 2019, as an 83rd-minute substitute during a 4–0 loss to Ottawa Fury.

 In 2020, Lepley began playing college soccer at the University of California, Los Angeles.

 Los Angeles Galaxy drafted Lepley in the third round (62 overall) of the 2024 MLS SuperDraft.
 He signed with LA Galaxy on February 23, 2024.

+On May 7th, 2026 Oakland Roots SC announced they had acquired Lepley on loan from LA Galaxy for the remainder of the 2026 USL Championship season.

 Internet presence

 On February 3, 2024, a brief interview of Lepley was uploaded to the official LA Galaxy YouTube channel.
 Lepley also has his own channel on the website where he posts highlight reels of his plays.